-examination of the digital society (Berg et al. 2020, pp. 15-16).
+Finally, Stalder comes to a similar assessment.
+His diagnosis first reiterates the cybernetic conviction that the "overwhelming complexity" undermines any attempt of intentional steering (Stalder 2018, p.
+175).
+Hence, representative-democratic institutions are largely absent in his examination of the digital society (Berg et al. 2020, pp. 15-16).
 Instead, he focuses on two different paths network forms can take, cautions against a manipulative use of monopolized networks, and strongly supports self-organized networks characterized by direct cooperation, tight social ties, and consensus (Stalder 2018, p.
 153).
 This makes him a proponent of the countercultural "communalism" (Turner 2010, pp. 32-33, 256-257).

-In all of these cases, the researchers present us with an evidence-based evaluation and prognosis, yet they interpret and extrapolate the evidence through the lens of cybernetics.
-In consequence, they repeat rhetorical tropes such as "new age" and "new thinking", they cast society in terms of complexity and connectivity, real time processing and networks, and they follow cybernetics' perspective in declaring representative, sovereign-centered models of government as outdated and flexible models of self-organization as the suitable option for the future.
+In all of these cases, the researchers present us with an evidence-based evaluation and prognosis, yet they interpret and extrapolate the evidence through the lens of cybernetic concepts and narratives.
+In consequence, they repeat rhetorical tropes such as "new age" and "new thinking", they cast society in terms of complexity and connectivity or real time processing and networks.
+They also follow cybernetics' perspective when they declare representative, sovereign-centered models of government are outdated, while flexible models of self-organization are the suitable option for the future.
 As the researchers do not reflect critically on their own interpretive lens, it is perfectly possible that their diagnoses are only an artefact of the cybernetic concepts and narratives, and that they underestimate the plurality and merits of other pathways into the future.